How to Start Planning a Group Trip (and Actually Make It Happen)

 “this would be nice” → “let’s actually do it.”

-A bit of clarity early on creates momentum – and once that starts, the trip takes on a life of its own.
+A bit of clarity early on creates momentum, and once that starts, the rest tends to fall into place.

 And more often than not, it’s those trips that almost didn’t happen…